wesleyferreirarcanjo/skymoneyback2/README.md

   - Can only view their own profile
   - Cannot modify any user data
   - Cannot access other users' data
+  - Cannot add users to donation queues
+  - Can view their own queue positions and leave queues
 - `ADMIN` - Administrator with full access
   - Can modify any user data including sensitive fields
   - Can approve/reject users
   - Can delete users
+  - Can add users to donation queues
+  - Can manage all queue operations
   - Full access to all endpoints
   - Can modify any field of any user

 ### Data Modification Policy
-**ONLY ADMINS** can modify user data.
-Regular users have read-only access to their own profile only.
+**ONLY ADMINS** can modify user data and manage donation queues.
+Regular users have read-only access to their own profile and can only leave queues they're already in.

 ## Database Schema
 The system uses a comprehensive user table with extensive financial data collection: